ALEXonyourscreen/SCOPE/readme.md

 ![](https://alexonyourscreen.com/app/img/scope_space.png)

-The SCOPE CS:GO Observer System has been designed from the ground up to give any individual the tools to observe with the modern standards of todays E-sports world.
+The SCOPE CS2 Observer System has been designed from the ground up to give any individual the tools to observe with the modern standards of todays E-sports world.
 Major TOs such as ESL, PGL, and Blast not only have multiple observers for their events; but also have software that modifies the game itself, as well as custom designed HUDs that directly sync in with their overall broadcast package.

 The typical observer at a local LAN or online event will not have access to these vast resources, so SCOPE tries to bring as much of that production value to the vanilla game as possible.
 One person is now able to switch between first person player views and overhead shots of the map on the fly, and easily trigger cinematic flyover cameras around the map for when the action on the server comes to a pause.